 - Suspension tuning to enhance ride comfort while maintaining handling performance

-- Shock absorbers and compliance bushing retuned for ride comfort
+- Shock absorbers and compliance bushing tuned for improved ride comfort

-- Thicker hollow front anti-roll bar and new larger diameter hollow rear anti-roll bar
+- Thicker hollow front stabilizer bar and new larger diameter hollow rear stabilizer bar to maintain handling precision

 - New rear subframe bushings for reduced NVH

-- Underbody brake strake to reduce brake fade
+- Underbody airflow brake strake to improve cooling to reduce brake fade

 Features exclusive to the TL Type-S include: